-1.2 This practice is generally limited to homogeneous products with which serious sampling problems do not normally arise.
+1.2 This practice is generally limited to homogeneous petroleum products, liquid fuels, and lubricants with which serious sampling problems (such as heterogeneity or instability) do not normally arise.

-1.3 This practice may not be suitable for solid or semisolid products such as petroleum coke, industrial pitches, paraffin waxes, greases, or solid lubricants when the heterogeneous properties of the substances create sampling problems.
-In such instances, use Practice E 691 or consult a trained statistician.
+1.3 This practice may not be suitable for products with sampling problems as described in , solid or semisolid products such as petroleum coke, industrial pitches, paraffin waxes, greases, or solid lubricants when the heterogeneous properties of the substances create sampling problems.
+In such instances, consult a trained statistician.